-After completing the loan-level testing, the PPF determined that the IRG had correctly validated the Consumer Relief credit amounts reported by Servicer in the four Testing Populations.
+d) Testing Results.
+After completing its loan-level testing pertaining to the IRG's amended IRG Assertions for both First Lien Mortgage Modifications and Second Lien Mortgage Modifications, based on such testing and its other testing, the PPF determined that the IRG had correctly validated the Consumer Relief credit amounts reported by Servicer in the Refinance and Other Testing Populations originally submitted by Servicer and in the revised First Lien Mortgage Modification and Second Lien Mortgage Modification Testing Populations.
 The following table sets forth the results of the PPF's loan-level testing: